-The National Living Wage (NLW) of £12.21 an hour must normally be paid to workers aged 21 and over, and the NMW, with lower rates, applies to most workers aged under 21.

-There are a few exceptions to NLW or NMW entitlement though.

-One of the exceptions is work experience placements not exceeding one year undertaken by students as part of a UK-based higher education or further education course.
+The NLW of £7.50 an hour must normally be paid to workers aged 25 and over, and the NMW, with lower rates, continues to apply to most workers aged 24 and under.
+There are a few exceptions to NLW or NMW entitlement though; one of them being work experience placements not exceeding one year undertaken by students as part of a UK-based higher education or further educations course.